-- If the phone’s value matches the estimate: We’ll credit the value of the phone to your credit card (if you purchase a Pixel).
+- If the trade-in device's value matches the estimate: If you purchase a Pixel, we’ll credit the Post-Inspection Value (PIV) to your credit card.

-- If the phone’s value is lower: If you selected to accept a change in value, we’ll credit you the Post-Inspection Value (PIV).
+- If the trade-in device's value is lower: If you selected to accept a change in value, we’ll credit you the Post-Inspection Value (PIV).

-The estimate you see is based on the device specifications and condition you select.
+The estimate you get is based on the device specifications and condition you select.
 We'll do a full valuation when we get your device.